thoth-station/thoth-application/README.md

 ## how do we tag release

 in git repo of the app component, in git repo of app config, in container image repo

+## how to patch embedded applications

+it seems that there is no way to patch the `solver-any` template from the test branch?
+As the `solver-any` template belongs to the solver Application, the core application overlay can not access it?